liferay/liferay-docs/developer/frameworks/articles/05-assets/01-asset-framework-intro.markdown

 # Asset Framework

-The asset framework powers the core Liferay features so you can add them to your application.
+The asset framework is behind many of Liferay's most powerful features.
+It provides tools for displaying and interacting with various types of content and data.
 For example, if you build an event management application that displays a list of upcoming events, you can use the asset framework to let users add tags, categories, or comments to make entries more self-descriptive.
+Using the asset framework is also the first step for integrating other important frameworks like Segmentation and Personalization or Workflow.

 As background, the term *asset* refers to any type of content in the portal.
 This could be text, a file, a URL, an image, documents, blog entries, bookmarks,